 Read time: 50 seconds

-Accessible front-end development ensures people can access, understand, and navigate online content, regardless of how they’re accessing it.
+Accessible front-end development ensures people can access, understand, and navigate online content.

 - Explore the impact and benefits for everyone.
 Watch the web accessibility perspectives video series from the World Wide Web Consortium (W3C).